SoySauceLab/CollectionKit/README.md

 * **InsetLayout** - adds extra padding around a existing layout
 * **TransposeLayout** - rotate an existing layout. (vertical to horizontal or vice versa)
 * **OverlayLayout** - overlay items on top of each other.
+* and more...

-### Presenter System
+### Animation System

-CollectionKit offers a presenter system which allows you to create fancy animations and adjust how cells are displayed.
-Presenter can be applied to individual providers, cells, or to entire `CollectionView`.
+CollectionKit offers a animation system which allows you to create fancy animations and adjust how cells are displayed.
+Animator can be applied to individual providers, cells, or to entire `CollectionView`.

-Here are some examples of custom presenters that is included in the example project.
+Here are some examples of custom animators that is included in the example project.
 Note that they can be used in combination with any layout.
 Here we are using a transposed waterfall layout.

 | Wobble  | Edge Shrink | Zoom |
 | ------------- | ------------- | ------------- |
 | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/wobble.gif" />  | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/edgeShrink.gif" /> | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/zoom.gif" /> |

-Presenter can also perform animations when a cell is added/moved/deleted.
+Animator can also perform animations when a cell is added/moved/deleted.
 Here is an example showing a 3d scale animation with a cascading effect.

 <img width="200" src="http://lkzhao.com/public/posts/collectionKit/reloadAnimation.gif" />